Broker Tips: How to Grow Your Insurance Book of Business

 You can start with the basics; a well-optimized website and one or two online distribution channels such as Facebook and Linkedin can get you started on the path to digitalization.
 You don’t have to spend a fortune on outsourcing a marketing agency to improve your online presence.

-Leveraging these online marketing channels isn’t only about simplifying the process of selling policies, it’s also about demonstrating your expertise and taking advantage of this opportunity to become a thought leader.
+Leveraging these online marketing channels isn’t only about simplifying the process of selling policies; it’s also about demonstrating your expertise and taking advantage of this opportunity to become a thought leader.

 There’s a demand for insurance-related information, and distributing your expertise through modern marketing channels will allow you to start building a relationship with your prospects much sooner than was ever possible.
-While the traditional model requires brokers to jump on a call or meet in person in order to start communicating, digital marketing allows you to develop a relationship and more yourself known to your prospects much sooner in the sales cycle.
+While the traditional model requires brokers to jump on a call or meet in person to start communicating, digital marketing allows you to develop a relationship and make yourself known to your prospects much sooner in the sales cycle.

 Focusing On What Makes You Unique